 However, since Acronis True Image 2018, you can clone directly without bootable media.
-In addition to disk clone, this program also features with disk backup, partition backup, and disk restore, etc. And its latest version is Acronis True Image 2021.
+In addition to the disk clone feature, this program also provides users with disk backup, partition backup, and disk restore, etc. And its latest version is Acronis True Image 2021.

 How to use Acronis True Image 2019 to clone to SSD

 Here you can learn how to clone HDD to SSD using Acronis True Image 2019 step by step.
 Please download and install this software on your computer.
 Then, you need to create an account and activate this software.